dotzenith/tilde/README.md

 tilde assumes this will be done using Cloudflare and your own domain.
 You can also use something like [freedns](https://freedns.afraid.org/) but you'll need to modify some code to get that to work.

 Once you have a domain from either Cloudflare itself or transferred over to Cloudflare's DNS servers, you'll need to add a new "A" record.
-Make sure the proxy status for the record is set to `DNS` only.
+Make sure `Proxy status` is set to to `DNS only`.

 When you have all of that taken care of, you'll just need to fill out the [update script](./tilde/templates/cloudflare-template.sh)

-NOTE: You only need to fill out the following values:
+NOTE: You only need to fill out the following values, the script also has instructions on how to get these values:

 - `auth_email`
 - `auth_key`
 - `zone_identifier`
 - `record_name`
 - `sitename` (optional)

+<b></b>

+#### ❖ Automatic TLS with Caddy

+If you'd like to set up your services with automatic TLS (i.e. HTTPS) without exposing them to the internet, you'll need to set that up using Cloudflare as well.

+NOTE: If you don't need/want TLS for your internal services, feel free to skip this.
+You'll just have to comment out the call to the caddy task in [deploy.py](./tilde/deploy.py)

+Add the following "A" records to your domain on the Cloudflare dashboard:

+- `wireguard`
+- `portainer`
+- `jellyfin`
+- `nextcloud`

+Set the `Content` field to the internal IP of your homeserver and make sure `Proxy status` is set to to `DNS only`

+Next: Create an API token for the DNS challenge (for more background, see https://github.com/libdns/cloudflare/blob/master/README.md):

+1. In the upper right, click the person icon and navigate to `My Profile`, and then select the `API Tokens` tab.
+1. Click the `Create Token` button, and then `Use template` on `Edit zone DNS`.
+1. Edit the `Token name` field if you prefer a more descriptive name.
+1. Under `Permissions`, the `Zone / DNS / Edit` permission should already be populated.
+Add another permission: `Zone / Zone / Read`.
+1. Under `Zone Resources`, set `Include / Specific zone / example.com` (replacing `example.com` with your domain).
+1. Under `TTL`, set an End Date for when your token will become inactive.
+You might want to choose one far in the future.
+1. Create the token and copy the token value.

+Once you have the API token, fill out the following values in the [.env file](./tilde/compose/.env):

+- `CLOUDFLARE_EMAIL=<your-cloudflare-email>`
+- `CLOUDFLARE_API_TOKEN=<the-API-token-you-just-generated>`

+As a last step, fill out the following values in the [run script](./run.sh) as well:

+- `DOMAIN=<your-cloudflare-domain.tld>`
+- `INTERNAL_IP=<the-internal-ip-address-of-your-homeserver>`

+NOTE: Nextcloud currently runs without TLS because of some weird issues with Caddy, this should be updated in the future

 <b></b>